holidayextras/culture/pr-template.md

 - [ ] +1 from me!

 #### Software Engineer or project guru review:
-- [ ] I agree with the assumptions made in the quality checklist.
 - [ ] I’ve witnessed the work behaving as expected.
 - [ ] I’ve run all the tests locally and they pass.
 - [ ] I’ve checked for appropriate test coverage.